How to choose an online community platform (in 2025)

 👩🏼🎓 Like any investment, the more research you do, the better the outcome.

-1. Ease of use: A user-friendly experience
+1. Ease of use: creating a user-friendly experience

 Keep these rules in mind when you’re asking yourself, “Is this platform easy to use?”